I'm a Little Crazy: Background

 In an interview with Holler Country, Morgan Wallen said that Hardy sent him the song.
 He went on to explain, "It's been a while ago now.
 I've always loved it.
 Just the stripped-back style of the song, you know, that's kind of how the demo was and we stuck...we stayed true to that.
 You know, it says what a lot of people feel, but still in a classy way, so I think that's what drew me to the song first of all, just how intelligent the lyrics were".
 Wallen teased the song on March 6, 2025, prior to its release.

 Composition and lyrics

 The instrumental is composed of acoustic guitar.
-Lyrically, the narrator admits to engaging in quirky behaviors, such as selling Methamphetamine to self-medicating people and keeping a loaded gun by the bed, but emphasizes that it pales in comparison to the dreadful events happening in the world today ("I'm a little crazy, but the world's insane").
+Lyrically, the narrator admits to engaging in quirky behaviors, such as selling Moonshine to self-medicating people and keeping a loaded gun by the bed, but emphasizes that it pales in comparison to the dreadful events happening in the world today ("I'm a little crazy, but the world's insane").